This Week's Sermon

 Michael Curry is the Presiding Bishop of the Episcopal Church (USA), and the author of Love is the Way: Holding on to Hope in Troubling Times

-Brian McLaren is a speaker, an activist, and bestselling author of We Make the Road by Walking, Faith after Doubt, and his latest, Do I Stay Christian?
+Brian McLaren is a speaker, an activist, and bestselling author of Faith after Doubt, Do I Stay Christian? and his latest, Faith after Doom.

 Will Willimon is a retired bishop in the United Methodist Church, a powerful preacher, and a prolific author.
 Click HERE to see his available books.